 2Boni et al., Clinical Applications of Indocyanine Green (ICG) Enhanced Fluorescence in Laparoscopic Surgery, 2015

 Due to its hepatobiliary excretion, ICG collects in the gallbladder and bile ducts.
-This allows the rapid and reliable identification of the biliary anatomy, for instance in cholecystectomy.
+This allows, for instance, the rapid and easy identification of the biliary anatomy in cholecystectomy.

 - Reduced surgical duration with ICG when compared to standard cholangiographies.1 Facilitated differentiation between cystic duct and common bile duct.2